fernandoescolar/CacheService/README.md

 dotnet add package CacheService
 ```

-CacheService has some dependencies should be already registered in your application: `ILoggerFactory`, `IMemoryCache` and `IDistributed`.
+CacheService has some dependencies that should be already registered in your application: `ILoggerFactory`, `IMemoryCache` and `IDistributed`.
 As an example:

 ```csharp
 using Microsoft.Extensions.Logging;